abudri/Helsinki_Full_Stack_Open_2021/README.md

 **About**: Learn React, Redux, Node.js, MongoDB, GraphQL and TypeScript in one go!
 This course will introduce you to modern JavaScript-based web development.
 The main focus is on building single page applications with ReactJS that use REST APIs built with Node.js.

+This course will use Node.js and Express to create web servers.

 https://fullstackopen.com/en/

 <img src="https://user-images.githubusercontent.com/17362519/112180505-00ef2e00-8bd2-11eb-8911-5380237244d4.png" width="400;" />